kyrie-edelweiss/edelweiss-archive/_pages/the-red-king-katherina.md

 *I won't be alone anymore"*

-Time would march on, the emptiness and loneliness in her chest expanding, as she always hoped that, after all, if there was still someone, they'd reach out…
+Time would march on, the emptiness and loneliness in her chest expanding, as she always hoped that, after all, if there was still someone, they'd reach outâ€¦

 For all she ever knew, there was no one and nothing left.

-Katherina, stranded in a vast frigid place, ever since the **SUN** departed…
+Katherina, stranded in a vast frigid place, ever since the **SUN** departedâ€¦